 The bridge was given its current name on Remembrance Day in 1998 to honour the memory of the soldiers of the Australian and New Zealand Army Corps (known as Anzacs) who served in World War I.

-However, the hour was up so Craig and Phil dropped our passengers back home.
-The Harley and trike birthday ride was a great way to celebrate a birthday – or any celebration.
-A fun and memorable experience.
+However, the hour was up so Phil dropped Alex back home.
+The birthday gift, a Harley tour, was a great experience, a fun and memorable one.
 Also, a great way to see parts of the city only the locals know about.

 https://www.trolltours.com.au/product/three-bridges-trike-tour/